lucastercas/cicd-template/README.md

 is run, there are 3 containers: the jenkins one, the docker-in-docker one, and inside it the jenkins agent one.

-If you don't want to, or don't have a DNS, you can still access the service on its ports, on `localhost`.
-GitLab uses port `2000:80`, Jenkins uses ports `3000:5000` and `3001:8080` and SonarQube uses port `3000:9000`.
+If you don't want to, or don't have a DNS, you can still use the service using `docker-compose` and the compose file provided, however, this isn't recommended on production.
+The services will be available on its ports on `localhost`.
+GitLab uses port `2000:80`, Jenkins uses ports `3000:5000` and `3001:8080` and SonarQube uses port `4000:9000`.

 ![Container Diagram](docs/image1.png)